enclave-projects/memoirvault/README.md

 - **Optimized performance** with reduced bundle size and faster load times
 - **Collapsible sidebar** with smooth navigation and proper scrolling
 - **Mobile-first design** with touch-optimized interactions
+- **Interactive Media Viewer** with fullscreen capabilities for images, videos, and audio
+- **Modern Modal System** with backdrop blur effects and smooth transitions
+- **Enhanced Mobile Navigation** with slide-out menu and touch gestures

+### 📋 Changelog & Transparency
+- **Beautiful Changelog Page** with glassmorphism design and version timeline
+- **Release Documentation** with detailed feature breakdowns and improvements
+- **What's New Navigation** with visual indicators for latest features
+- **Coming Soon Roadmap** for future feature visibility
+- **Professional Development Communication** with transparent progress updates
+- **User Feedback Integration** through changelog and issue reporting system

 ## 🚀 Quick Start